rovaughn/box/README.md

 TODO
 ----

-    - Use libsodium instead.
-More up to date and provides scrypt.
     - Implement the other functions.
     - Option to read password from file (which will also allow testing the password functionality).
-    - Better way to build and use scrypt?
-The current method is pretty shoddy.
-    - Also maybe a better way to select scrypt parameters.
+    - Choose pwhash parameters?
     - Down the line, perhaps benchmarking.
+At least do this before any other optimization like mmap.
     - Might actually be a good idea to get rid of some of the close's and free's and make some stuff more global for simplicity, since it's just a short lived utility that doesn't create memory/fd pressure.
-    - Use the packed struct approach in more places.
+    - Reduce variables' scope to the minimum.
     - Double check the bounds checking.
 E.g. that the headers of files aren't too small.
-    - Testing on mac.
+    - Testing on osx.
     - More detailed documentation beyond synopsis.
     - Update README to reflect docs.
-    - Add license and don't forget dependencies (scrypt, nacl).
+    - Add license and don't forget dependencies (libsodium).
     - Double check no branches/lookups depend on secrets and secret memory is cleared.
-    - Raw binary mode.
+    - Raw binary option.
     - Don't dump ciphertext to terminal unless explicit.
-Maybe same for reading stdin from tty.
+Maybe same for reading stdin from tty (i.e. don't read something that's probably binary like ciphertext from stdin).
     - Util for encrypting/compressing tarballs and stuff.
 Probably best off as a bash script.
     - Don't ask to confirm password when unboxing.
     - Any good reasons to store length in boxes?
+Would make it somewhat more efficient at the cost of slightly bigger box size.
+Would also make it possible to pack multiple boxes in a row which could more or less give us packet-oriented streaming for free.
     - Ideally don't include extra zeros in boxes.
     - Make sure zeroes are cleared when reading in a file?
     - Make the nonce an optional parameter?
+Could be good for network type stuff.
+    - Do we really need the beforenm/afternm stuff?
+Maybe we only use that in a streaming interface.